green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cgroup-cpu.md

 ---

 TODO

+The cgroup CPU reporters measures the time CPU utilization in terms of time for a given measurement interval.

+In default configuration this interval is 100 ms.

+The measurement intervel is currently hardcoded in the `runner.py`and given as a constant to the `provider.py`.

-Reads from `/sys/fs/cgroup/user.slice/user-%s.slice/user@%s.service/user.slice/docker-%s.scope/memory.current
+Reads from `/sys/fs/cgroup/user.slice/user-%s.slice/user@%s.service/user.slice/docker-%s.scope/cpu.stat
-and from `/proc/stat`
+and from `/proc/stat` and calculates the ratio.

 From `/proc/stat` We are getting *Jiffies* of the system in the first line.